On Monday, 15 February, the CODAC team released the Plant Control Design Handbook and a first version of CODAC Core System.

 Industrialists will use CODAC Core System to build particular applications; the software will guarantee the common language.

-For instance, the industrialist who will produce a component for ITER will find in PCDH the brand and type of the calculator (e.g. a "Programmable Logic Controller") he's supposed to include in the product he delivers.
-He will also find guidelines that, once applied, will let the IO know what steps have been taken in the manufacturing process of the component.
+For instance, the industrialist who will produce a component for ITER will find in PCDH the brand and type of the calculator (e.g., a programmable logic controller) he's supposed to include in the product he delivers.
+He will also find guidelines that, once applied, will let the ITER Organization know what steps have been taken in the manufacturing process of the component.

 "It is essential for us that the industry follows these documents," says Anders.
 "Knowing precisely what's inside the box will make integration and maintenance much easier and more efficient.
 In the end standards and common languages all come down to reducing the cost."